 Yet, until recently, I couldn’t say that I’d come across any political movement that seemed to genuinely understand the gravity of our current world’s economic / government-financial situation; and at the same time, propose a viable alternative, with plenty of specifics and an action plan.

-Now that I’ve finished the book, and spent a several hours listening to some of his lengthy presentations posted on Youtube, I’m excited and confident to share this movement, its ethos, nature, and beautiful vision for the future.
-Over the last year, this has been a concept that has been gelling in my consciousness, something I could feel growing as a possibility, certainly an “out-there” one, but one that could not be more urgently needed.
-When I found his book, I found this solution, one that addresses all of the challenging, even disturbing issues that define the world we live in today.
+Now that I’ve finished the book, and listened to some of his longer videos on Youtube, I’m excited to share the Contributionist movement; its ethos, nature, and vision for the future.
+Over the last year, this has been a concept that has been gelling in my consciousness, something I could feel growing as a possibility; certainly an “out-there” one – but sat the same time, one that could not be more urgently needed.
+When I found his book, I was surprised to find a proposed solution – not just more doom and gloom – that addresses all of the challenging, elephant-in-the-room issues that shape, and are the architecture of, the world we live in today.

 He realizes that this will not happen overnight; rather, it will require a deliberate, cunning utilization of the current financial and government systems; starting grassroots, ground-up local change as a demonstration and validation of the concept; and leverage the growing global movement around it, to build support and initial financial backing / political support.